vinvincodes/sit323-2025-prac2p/README.md

 1. Run the following Git commands:

 ```
+# To selects all your new files, and get ready to save
 git add .

+# to saves the snapshot to your project with a message
 git commit -m "Node.js webserver Added"

+# rename the current branch to "main"
 git branch -M main

+# Finally, uploads your saved project to GitHub
 git push origin main

 ```